python-parsy/parsy/docs/howto/lexing.rst

    [Forward(1), Backward(2)]

-In a real implementation, we could then have ``execute`` methods on the ``Command`` subclasses if we wanted to implement an interpreter, for example.
+In a real implementation, we could then have ``execute`` methods on the ``Command`` sub-classes if we wanted to implement an interpreter, for example.

 Calculator
 ==========